-We're living longer but with more disabilityDecember 14th, 2012 in Health /
+We're living longer but with more disabilityDecember 14, 2012 in Medicine & Health / Health

 The Global Burden of Disease Study 2010 (GBD 2010), has found people around the world are living longer but often with many years of compromised health.